I earned my PhD in philosophy at Sorbonne Université in Paris, France. I defended my thesis in June 2019.

-I currently work as a teaching and research assistant (ATER in French) at Université Claude Bernard Lyon 1, where I teach philosophy of science, medical humanities and ethics.
+I previously worked as a teaching and research assistant (ATER in French) at Université Claude Bernard Lyon 1 (2018-2019) , where I taught philosophy of science, medical humanities and ethics.
 Université Lyon 1 is comprised of two medical schools and several science faculties.

 I have a broad range of interests in the philosophy of medicine.
 My dissertation critically covers contemporary humanistic approaches in the philosophy of medicine (narrative medicine, phenomenology of medicine…) but I am also interested in epistemological questions.